Managing global permissions

 Note that a user with the Jira administrators permission will be able to log in at any time, but may have restricted functions depending on their application access.

-Note that the Assign user permissions also allows a limited version of this on a per-project basis.
+Note that the Assign user permissions also allows for limited, per-project control of this permission.

 Create shared objects